lugapi/PayPal_nodeJS_tuto/README.md

 ## Configuration

-Create a `.env` file at the root of the project and add the necessary environment variables.
+Duplicate `.env.exemple` to a `.env` file at the root of the project and add the necessary environment variables.

 ## How to Run